pawiromitchel/Kamikaze/README.md

 You can crash the system by :

 * Fork Bomb
-* Enducing Kernel Panic
+* Inducing Kernel Panic
 * Overwriting MBR
 * Replacing random process's data
 * Clean your Hard-Disk (Completely)
-* Encurring the wrath of exec
+* Incurring the wrath of exec

 ## Installation